glasslabs/looking-glass/README.md

 #### Dependencies

-All dependencies must vendored except for `github.com/glasslabs/looking-glass/module/types`.
+All dependencies must be vendored except for `github.com/glasslabs/looking-glass/module/types`.
-If you still wish to use Go Modules for dependency management, you should run `go mod vendor` to vendor your dependencies and commit your `vendor` folder to git.
+If you still wish to use Go Modules for dependency management, you should run `go mod vendor` to vendor your dependencies and commit your `vendor/modules.txt` to git.

 More information about vendoring can be found in the [Go Module Reference](https://golang.org/ref/mod#vendoring).